 A given PAN based legal entity would have one GSTIN per state, that means a business entity having its branches in multiple states will have to take separate state-wise registrations for the branches in different states.
 However, an intra-state entity with different branches can have single registration wherein it can declare one place as a principal place of business and other branches as additional places of business.
 However, a business entity having separate business verticals [as defined in Section 2 (18) of the CGST Act, 2017] in a state may obtain separate registration for each of its business verticals too.

 The GST will apply to those businesses with an annual aggregate turnover of INR 20 lakhs and above.

 There are 11 special category states [where relaxations are given based on their economic and political scenarios], where this aggregate turnover is just halved and is only INR 10 lakhs.
 Such states are:

 The existing taxpayers, paying taxes which are to be subsumed under GST [Service Tax / Central Excise / State VAT] and whose PAN have been validated from CBDT [Central Board of Direct Taxes] database will not be required to apply afresh.
-They will be issued provisional GSTIN by GST portal, which will be valid for six months.
-Such taxpayers will be required to provide relevant data as per GST enrollment form online on the GST Portal.
-On completion of data filing, the status of taxpayer will change to migrated.
-On the appointed day, the status of taxpayer will change to active and he will be able to comply with the requirements of the GST regime for payment of taxes, filing of returns etc., on GST portal.
+They will be issued provisional GSTIN by the GST portal, which will be valid for six months.
+Such taxpayers will be required to provide relevant data as per the GST enrollment form online on the GST Portal.
+On completion of data filing, the status of the taxpayer will change to migrated.
+On the appointed day, the status of the taxpayer will change to active and he will be able to comply with the requirements of the GST regime for payment of taxes, filing of returns etc., on the GST portal.

 You just need to have your ARN [Application Reference Number] handy, if you wish to check on your GST registration.
 ARN is an alpha-numeric number, which is generated when GST REG-01 is properly submitted.
 The process to track the status of your GST registration is as under: